Join Up With Others

-The scientists have been telling us time and again, that we should act now or the consequences will be that much harsher in the future.
+The scientists have been telling us, time and again, that we should act now or the consequences will be that much harsher in the future.
 So if you are looking to do something more for the environment and your community, I would encourage you to begin by looking to the people who have been working on the issues.
 The good news is that you are not alone.
 There are some great organizations out there!

 For starters, there are the big environmental organizations that have been fighting for many years to save & preserve nature.
 These include Greenpeace, the Sierra Club, the World Wildlife Fund (WWF), and the Rainforest Action Network (RAN).

 Other major international environmental networks include Friends of the Earth, the European Environmental Bureau (EEB), and the Climate Action Network (CAN).
 These last few are very large networks, but they can also serve as a platform for getting down to a local level of action.
 Making friends is key!

 Of course, there are certainly things you can do on your own.
 For instance, increasing your awarenesses of sustainability, or attempting to reduce your personal environmental impact.
 However, it really does help to meet and interact with like-minded people.
 A lot of what needs to be done to combat climate change will take the combined efforts of some passionate and inspired individuals.
 It’s going to take a critical mass to get us into the sustainability transition.
 As a result, it’s clear that you’ll need to find a way to connect with others.

 What helps is having a shared set of values.
 In this regard the Earth Charter and The Leap Manifesto are brilliant!
 Then coming together through causes and events that support the struggle for a sustainable future.
 These include Earthjustice and the Natural Resources Defense Council (NRDC) in the US, or Environmental Defense and Eco-justice in Canada.

 In addition to having these awesome organizations on my newsfeed, I also enjoy watching the comedy shows as a means of keeping up with current events.
 They can prove to be surprisingly refreshing in these turbulent times.